lazarow/ASP-via-WMaxSat/README.md

 Run command: `time dlv --pre=lparse problem01.dl | timelimit -t240 cmodels -out_f_c`

 **WMaxSat**
-Comment: It requires _dotnet-sdk-8.0_ (or _dotnet-runtime-8.0_) and two MaxSAT solvers downloaded from (here)[https://maxsat-evaluations.github.io/2023/descriptions.html]: WMaxCDCL and Open-WBO.
+Comment: It requires _dotnet-sdk-8.0_ (or _dotnet-runtime-8.0_) and two MaxSAT solvers downloaded from [here](https://maxsat-evaluations.github.io/2023/descriptions.html), i.e. WMaxCDCL and Open-WBO.
 Run command: `time timelimit -t240 wmaxsat_clustering problem01.in`
 Note: WMaxSat executables use a general problem file as an input, hence they are merged programs consisting a problem reader and a ASP solver.